qcdis-conf/CONF/README.md

 ### Kubernetes

-To run the engine on a kubernetes cluster use the resouces at the [k8s folder]( https://github.com/qcdis-conf/CONF/tree/master/k8s/CONF )
+To run the engine on a kubernetes cluster use the resouces at the [k8s folder]( https://github.com/qcdis-conf/CONF/tree/master/k8s/CONF ).
-To deploy go to the [k8s folder]( https://github.com/qcdis-conf/CONF/tree/master/k8s/CONF ) and run the following:
+To deploy clone this project on your K8s master node or configure your kubectl context accordingly.
+Next go to the k8s/CONF and run the following:
 Create the namespace
 ```
 kubectl create -f namespace/conf-namespace.yaml